DIAGNijmegen/website-content/content/pages/vacancies/phd-vacancy-endoaid2.md

 * Have fun interactions with colleagues, present at local and (inter)national conferences, and develop yourself as an independent researcher.

 ## Profile
 You are a creative and ambitious researcher with an MSc degree in Technical Medicine, Biomedical Sciences, Data Sciences or similar, with a clear interest in artificial intelligence and medical image analysis.
+We also welcome applications from individuals with a medical degree and (demonstrable) experience with programming and/or AI.
 Good communication and organizational skills are essential.
 Experience with deep learning and programming, preferably in Python, should be evident from the (online) courses you have followed, your publications, GitHub account, etc. Experience with histopathology and proficiency in Dutch language are a plus.

+## What do we offer?
+* A challenging work environment at two major hospitals and one of the largest European research groups in Computational Pathology.
+* A four-year contract for 36 hours per week.
+* Grading in job category 50 with a salary between €3,329 and €4,723 (based on a 36-hour workweek).
+* Year-end bonus and 8.33% holiday allowance.
+* Travel allowance.

 ## Organisation
 The Jeroen Bosch Hospital is a topclinical hospital with 648 beds and over 4.500 employees.
 We stand for Positive Health, and our care is aimed at improving health and well-being of the people living in our region.
 This of course includes our employees.
 You can read more about our strategy in the [JBZ magazine](https://magazine.jeroenboschziekenhuis.nl/zorg-voor-jou/).
 At the department of Gynecology & Obstetrics we specialize in a wide variety of conditions, caring for women in every stage of life.
 We have expertise in all subspecialties (oncology, obstetrics, fertility, urogynecology and general gynecology) and collaborate with many different health providers, like pathologists, surgeons, urologists, (intervention) radiologists, physiotherapists, and dieticians.